Choroid Plexus Tumor

 There are a number of treatments we may recommend.
 Some of them help to treat the tumor while others are intended to address complications of the disease or side effects of the treatment.
 These treatments include:

-Between 85 and 100 percent of children with choroid plexus papilloma (CPP) are treated successfully with complete removal of the tumor.
+Between 85 and 100 percent of children with choroid plexus papilloma (CPP) are treated successfully with complete removal of the tumor through neurosurgery.
 For choroid plexus tumors, chemotherapy before surgery may help shrink the tumor, making it easier to remove.
 For patients with choroid plexus carcinoma (CPC), it’s important to remove as much of the tumor as possible, but additional treatment, usually radiation and chemotherapy, is needed.

 Chemotherapy are drug treatments that work by interfering with the cancer cell's ability to grow or reproduce.
 Different groups of chemotherapy drugs work in different ways to fight cancer cells and shrink tumors.